When you look at this photo what do you see?

 This is not a selfish attitude.
 It is anything but.
 In all honesty, for those of us that suffer from anxiety or depression, we would much rather take care of others than ourselves.
 Yet, when we do this, we not only hurt ourselves, we hurt the ones we love.
 They want us at our best.
 They need us at our best.
 And it’s time we let them in.

-Nicholas Provenzano, Joe Mazza, Rafranz Davis and Pernille Ripp have recently published pieces in which they share very personal battles.
+Nicholas Provenzano, Joe Mazza, Rafranz Davis and Pernille Ripp have published pieces in which they share very personal battles.
 Countless others have shared their stories and to all of you I say thank you.
 Last year when Nicholas first went public about his depression I began to feel a little bit better.
 I now realize that I’m not any less of a person because I suffer from anxiety.
 Now.
 Today, with countless stories being shared through social media, I am beginning to feel whole again.
 And it feels good.

-For the past two years I have been blogging.
+For the past four years I have been blogging.
 Oftentimes about the things in life that bring me joy.
 I doubt anyone who reads my blog would have ever thought that I was someone who frequently experiences anxiety.
 Many of my posts are upbeat and happy.
 And most of the time I am.
 But sometimes I am not.
 So I put on a mask so that no one else has to feel my pain.

 At work when someone asks me how I’m doing I always respond with AWESOME!
 Why wouldn’t I?
 I have an amazing family, a great job and an amazing life.
 But there are times when I don’t feel awesome.
 I’ll wake up and my stomach will hurt before I even walk in the front door.
 Essentially before my day has even started.
 Eating can be difficult and coffee doesn’t even smell good.